SekoiaTree/RetroCore/README.md

 The only exception is clearing the screen; clearing the screen also clears the backdrop of the window, which means if you clear with a color different from the background (black, by default), you will overwrite that.
 Instead, use `clear_simulated`

 ## Audio
 Audio is created by creating a `Channels` struct, which contains a list of different channels.
 Each channel is an audio source of its own, with adjustable frequency.
-When you create a Channels struct, you also receive the hook.
+When you create a Channels struct (using the builder), you also receive the hook.
 The hook permits you to control the frequencies and volumes of all the different channels.
+Additionally, if you wish to add extra control to a source (e.g. a start signal for a drum beat), you can use `add_source_raw`.
+This allows you to keep a reference (specifically, an `Arc<Mutex<T>>`) which you can handle yourself.

 The following adjustable sources are provided, but you can create more by implementing `AdjustableSource`:
 - Square wave